 It’s not uncommon for a pet to go missing.
 Smells, sounds and other animals can easily lead them to a place they’re not familiar with.
 It can be a scary time for a pet owner but, usually, they won’t have wandered very far.

-So, we’ve rounded up some of the things you can do to find your pet if they go missing.
+Here are some of the things you can do to help find your pet if they go missing.

 Start at home

-In most instances, your pet probably won’t be far from home.
+In most instances, your pet probably won’t be far away.
 So try calling for them from outside your home.
-Shake their food container, if that’s what normally draws them in.
+Shake their food bowl, if that’s what normally draws them in.
 Try and sound cheerful and welcoming when you do this to avoid scaring them off.